The nomination process

 - Nominee’s gender

 Once the nomination has been submitted and received, future communication from WSU will be sent directly to the nominated student.
-Nominated students must complete and submit a WSU application for admission and WSU scholarship application, as well as submit their official high school transcript and SAT or ACT test scores directly to WSU.
+Nominated students must complete and submit a WSU application for admission and WSU scholarship application.